oc-shopaholic/oc-toolbox-plugin/README.md

 ## Get involved

-If you're interested in improvement of this project you can help in the following ways:
+If you're interested in the improvement of this project you can help in the following ways:
 * bug reporting and new feature requesting by creating issues on plugin [GitHub page](https://github.com/lovata/oc-toolbox-plugin/issues);
 * contribution to a project following these [instructions](https://github.com/lovata/oc-toolbox-plugin/blob/master/CONTRIBUTING.md);
 * localization to your language using [Crowdin](https://crowdin.com/project/toolbox-plugin-for-october-cms) service.